TheCandidStartup/TheCandidStartup.github.io/_drafts/serverless-or-not.md

 Sometimes the cost model for a service can be a little opaque.
 It may look like there are zero fixed costs but when you look at practical implementations you find that you can't do without what you thought were "optional" extra cost items.
 A good example (and my first red flag) is [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
 VPCs are free to create.
 However, almost all practical implementations will need a NAT gateway or VPC endpoints.
 Both are extra cost items with a fixed cost component.

 Needing a VPC is a red flag that a service is *not* serverless.
-If you have to care about IP address ranges you're working at too low a level, stuck in the realm of physical servers.
+If you have to care about IP address ranges, you're working at too low a level, stuck in the realm of physical servers.

 The most obvious red flag is any service where you have to choose an instance type.
 That immediately rules out Amazon MQ.
 Easily confirmed by a quick look at the [pricing page](https://aws.amazon.com/amazon-mq/pricing/).
-Most of these managed services have transparent pricing, you directly pay for the underlying instances.
+Most of these managed services have transparent pricing.
+You directly pay for the underlying instances.

 # Compute